iamdtang/skaterdav85.github.io/_posts/2017-05-05-stubbing-components-in-ember-integration-tests.md

 {% raw %}{{donut-chart data=gradeData}}{% endraw %}
 ```

-The `student-grades-donut` component is a light wrapper around the `donut-chart` component to handle the specifics of manipulating a student's grades into the format `donut-chart` expects.
+The `student-grades-donut` component is a light wrapper around the `donut-chart` component to handle the specifics of manipulating a student's grades into the format `donut-chart` expects, so `gradeData` is computed from `grades`.

 So, how do you test the `student-grades-donut` component?